How to use Socket.io with PM2 process manager?

 setupWorker(io);

 After doing all these modifications, we've to use a socket.io based PM2 library rather than using the official one by installing.
-You can get more info from here - socket.io/docs/v4/pm2/#installation
+You can get more info from here - https://socket.io/docs/v4/pm2/#installation

 npm install -g @socket.io/pm2